Codronix/Bus-Management-System-with-GPS-Tracking-using-Android/README.md

 - Show passenger location for specific bus chosen to share location to using GPS.
 - Get bus live location via GPS.
 - Passenger Account Top Up or Loading Feature used for Digital Payment

-# NOTE
-- This project is not perfect.
-It has bugs and it is unstable for use